 The Office of Victim Services and Justice Grants also reserves the right to, without prior notice, reduce or cancel one or more programs listed in this RFA, reject all applications, adjust total funds available, or cancel the RFA in part or whole.
-Funding levels in the respective program areas and budget amount in any awarded grant, grant agreement, or Memorandum of Understanding are contingent on the continued District and federal funding, grantee performance, and/or reduction, elimination, or reallocation of federal funds by the U.S. Department of Treasury, and in accordance with applicable sections within the grant award and/or agreement.
+Funding levels in the respective program areas and budget amount in the grant, grant agreement, or Memorandum of Understanding, if awarded, are contingent on the continued Federal or District funding, sub-grantee performance, and/or reduction, elimination, or reallocation of federal funds by the U.S. Congress and/or the U.S. Department of Justice, and in accordance with applicable sections within the grant award and/or agreement.

-1.2 Application Deadline
+1.3 Application Deadline

-The electronic application properly executed by the Authorized Official must be submitted to the Office of Victim Services and Justice Grants no later than 11:59 pm ET, November 10th, 2021.
+The electronic application properly executed by the Authorized Official must be submitted to the Office of Victim Services and Justice Grants no later than Friday, March 31, 2023 at 11:59pm ET.
 Applications submitted manually will NOT be accepted.
-Please be advised that it is the applicant's responsibility to ensure that the application is submitted electronically through ZoomGrantsTM by the deadline via the following link.

-Applicants are strongly encouraged to begin the application submission process at least 48 hours in advance of the November 10, 2021 deadline for submission.
+Please be advised that it is the applicant's responsibility to ensure that the application is submitted electronically through ZoomGrants[TM] by the deadline via the following link.
+For technical assistance with ZoomGrants, contact the helpdesk at (866) 323-5404 or by email.
+Please note that ZoomGrants support desk is staffed from 8 am to 5 pm Mountain time, Monday through Friday, and is not staffed on federal holidays.
+Applicants are strongly encouraged to begin the application submission process at least 48 hours in advance of the deadline for submission.
 Any proposal received after the specified deadline will be considered INELIGIBLE and will NOT be reviewed during the review cycle.

-1.3 Submission Timeline
+1.4 Submission Timeline

-For all important dates regarding this RFA please see the timeline on the OVSJG website at https://ovsjg.dc.gov/page/funding-opportunities-current.
-This timeline includes dates for the prebidder webinar, application deadline, and additional important dates.
+For all important dates regarding this RFA please see OVSJG's regularly updated timeline here.
+This timeline includes dates application deadlines and additional important dates.
 These dates are subject to change.

-1.4 Eligibility Requirements
+1.5 Eligibility Requirements

-Any public or private, community-based non-profit agency, organization or institution that has a District business license and provides services or goods within the District is eligible to apply.
-For profit organizations are eligible but may not include profit in their grant application.
-For profit organizations may also participate as subcontractors to eligible agencies.
+Any public or private, community-based non-profit agency, organization, or institution that has a District business license and provides services or goods within the district is eligible to apply.
+For-profit organizations are eligible but may not include profit in their grant application.
+For-profit organizations may also participate as subcontractors to eligible agencies.

-1.5 Inquires/Contact Information
+1.6 Inquires/Contact information

-Questions that cannot be answered by referring to sections of the RFA or that are specific to an applicant may be addressed by sending an email to ovsjg@dc.gov.
-The email subject line should read: FY 2022 BBDC Services and Supports RFA.
+Questions that cannot be answered by referring to sections of the RFA or that are specific to an applicant may be addressed by sending an email to ovsjg.justicegrants@dc.gov.
+The email should contain the following details in the subject line: "FY 2023 Special Education Legal Services for Emerging Adult Defendants RFA."

 To ensure fairness and consistency, all questions not addressed in this RFA must be submitted in writing by e-mail.
-All questions must be received by 5pm ET, Friday, November 5, 2021.
+All questions must be received by 5:00pm ET on March 17, 2023.